pterodactyl/documentation/tutorials/mysql_setup.md

 ```
 You can now close your ssh session.
 :::tip
 Note.
 You might want to open your database to the internet.
-This is done by setting it's bind address to `0.0.0.0` instead of `127.0.0.1`
+This is done by setting its bind-address to `0.0.0.0` instead of `127.0.0.1`
 :::
 ## Adding the DB to the Panel
 Go to `yourpaneldomain/admin/databases` and click `Create New`.
 This will open up a window in which you can add a database.
-Here you will need to fill it out as follows:
+Fill the form, following this example:
 - Name - A familiar name to reference the db at a later stage.
 - Host - The server this database is hosted on.
 - Port - Port of the database server.